Spine Surgeons treating Lumbar Synovial Cysts

 Weakness and Paralysis:

 One of the hallmark symptoms of spinal cord ischemia is weakness or paralysis in the affected regions of the body.
 Depending on which spinal cord segments are affected, individuals may experience weakness or paralysis in the arms, legs, or both.
-The weakness may range from mild to severe and can significantly impair mobility and function.
+All in all, the weakness may range from mild to severe and can significantly impair mobility and function.

 Sensory Disturbances: